Athens

 Top 12 tourist sites to visit in Athens:

-2020 will celebrate the 2500th anniversary of the epic ancient battles of Thermopylae and Salamis, with major exhibitions planned at the National Archaeological Museum in Athens.
-2021 will celebrate the 200th anniversary of the Greek War of Independence.
+Athens celebrated the 2500th anniversary of the ancient battles of Thermopylae and Salamis in 2020, with major exhibitions at the National Archaeological Museum.
+Athens celebrated the 200th anniversary of the start of the Greek War of Independence in 2021.

 Athens hosted the inaugural modern day Olympic Games.
 Organised by the International Olympic Committee, which had been created by Pierre de Coubertin, the Games were held in Athens from 6th to 15th April 1896.
 Officially known as the 'Games of the I Olympiad', they were the first International Olympic Games held in modern history, with 243 athletes from 14 countries taking part.
 Greece won the most medals overall, with the highlight being the victory by Spyridon Louis in the long-distance Marathon run, which finished in the Panathenaic Stadium.
 Winners were awarded silver medals, runners-up got copper medals, nothing for third.